StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-a-case.md

 !!! info "Global sharing rules"
     This guide focuses on local sharing rules for individual existing cases.
 To configure global sharing rules for all cases in your organization, refer to [How to Link an Organization](../../../administration/organizations/link-an-organization.md).

-To learn more about how sharing rules function and interact, refer to [About Organizations Sharing Rules](../../../administration/organizations/about-organizations-sharing-rules.md).
+To learn more about how sharing rules function and interact, refer to the [About Organizations Sharing Rules](../../../administration/organizations/about-organizations-sharing-rules.md) topic.

 {!includes/access-manage-case-sharing.md!}